DN-debug/peux-os-sitebuild/src/pages/index.md

   - title: Let's Connect!
     section_id: con
     content: >
       **Communication** - is the key, ain't it?
-I am not great in conversations, but I learnt as much as possible from conversations that I've had with people over the years.
+I am not great at conversations, but I learned as much as possible from conversations that I've had with people over the years.
 That's why I'm pretty sure that we can be great friends ;)

       Below are the links, let's have a lil' chit-chat.